-Dichloromethane (CH_2Cl_2), chloroform ($CHCl_3$), trichloroethylene ($CHClCCl_2$) and perchloroethylene (CCl_2CCl_2) are short-lived ODSs whose production and consumption are not controlled by the Montreal Protocol.
-Significant emissions of all these ODSs are seen in the Cape Grim data (Figure 1).
+Dichloromethane (CH2Cl2), chloroform (CHCl3), trichloroethylene (CHClCCl2) and perchloroethylene (CCl2CCl2) are short-lived ODSs whose production and consumption are not controlled by the Montreal Protocol.
+Emissions of all these ODSs are seen in the Cape Grim data (Figure 1).

-- Australian dichloromethane emissions were about 6400 tonnes in 1999 declining by 10% per year to about 1400 tonnes in 2013 and after a rise in 2015, declined to a low of 689 tonnes in 2018. - Australian chloroform emissions were over 5,300 tonnes in 1995 declining overall by 4% per year to about 2,217 tonnes in 2012, and after a rise for 3 years, is now averaging around 2,700 tonnes/yr in 2016-2018.
-There are natural emissions of chloroform from soil and it is possible that the chloroform emissions calculated from Cape Grim data contain natural emissions which are difficult to quantify. - Australian perchloroethylene emissions were over 3,000 tonnes in 2004 declining to 457 tonnes in 2018. - Trichloroethylene emissions were about 312 tonnes in 2011 falling by 14% per year to 108 tonnes in 2018.
+- Australian dichloromethane emissions were about 6400 tonnes in 1999.
+Since then emissions have fluctuated between increases and decreases but overall have declined steadily by about 9% per year to 991 tonnes in 2019. - Australian chloroform emissions were over 5,300 tonnes in 1995 declining overall by 4% per year to about 2,217 tonnes in 2012, and after a rise for 3 years, is now averaging around 2,800 tonnes/yr in 2016-2019.
+There are natural emissions of chloroform from soil and it is possible that the chloroform emissions calculated from Cape Grim data contain natural emissions which are difficult to quantify. - Australian perchloroethylene emissions were over 3,000 tonnes in 2004 declining to 545 tonnes in 2019 (11% per year). - Australian trichloroethylene emissions were about 312 tonnes in 2011 falling by 9% per year to 145 tonnes in 2019.

-Total emissions for these short-lived ODSs (not including trichloroethylene, as reliable measurements weren't obtained until 2011) were 11k tonnes (95 ODP tonnes) in 2004, falling by 7% per year to 4.2 k tonnes (36 ODP tonnes; including trichloroethylene) in 2018.
-The ODP-weighted emissions of these short-lived ODSs were about 0.6% of total Australian ODS emissions (ODP weighted).
+Total Australian emissions of these short-lived ODSs (not including trichloroethylene, as reliable measurements weren't obtained until 2011) were 11k tonnes (95 ODP tonnes) in 2004, falling by 5% per year to 4.9 k tonnes (41 ODP tonnes; including trichloroethylene) in 2019.
+The ODP-weighted emissions of these short-lived ODSs were about 4% of total Australian ODS emissions (ODP weighted).